We consider you to be an executive officer in a corporation with employees if you meet the following criteria:

-If you are allowed an exemption and your situation changes making you no longer eligible for exemption, you must notify us within 10 days.
+If you were granted an exemption and your situation changes so you are no longer eligible for said exemption, you must notify us within 10 days.

 Calculating insurable earnings

 - Businesses in construction must calculate the amount of premiums owed and report and pay the amount to us.
 The calculation of premiums is based on the insurable earnings paid to your employees and executive officers.

 - The WSIB sets a minimum amount of insurable earnings for sole proprietors, partners and executive officers of a corporation in construction if they have not been in business for over a year.
 The minimum amount is 33.3 per cent of the annual maximum insurable earnings amount.

 Premium = insurable earnings x premium rate ÷ 100

 - If executive officers are paid a regular employment income throughout the year, the corporation must report the actual earnings of those executive officers for each reporting period up to the annual maximum amount for each executive officer.
 If the corporation has employees, it must also report their earnings.
 Regular earnings include T4, T4A, T5 Dividends, and Directors Fees.

 - If executive officers are not paid regular employment income throughout the year, the corporation must estimate and report the annual insurable earnings it will pay to executive officers for each reporting period (e.g. quarterly or monthly).
 Your reporting frequency is found in the letter you received when you first registered with us.

 - Add this figure to your employees’ gross wages for the reporting period and multiply the result by the premium rate found on your premium rate statement.

 - Divide this number by 100.
 This will give you your total premium payable for the reporting period.

 - If actual earnings turn out to be different than the amount reported, please contact us and we can help.

 For more information see: